Small $x$ behavior in QCD from maximal entanglement and conformal invariance: Conclusions and Outlook

 where the leading $n=-1$ term was obtained in~\cite{Zhang:2021hra}, while the higher-order coefficients $a_n$ remain to be determined.
 Their calculation will require extending the methods developed here to incorporate perturbations of the $c=1$ theory.

-Most importantly, the prediction of $x^{-1/3}$ scaling at small $x$ will be directly testable at the forthcoming Electron-Ion Collider (EIC).
-Precise measurements of structure functions in the low-$x$ regime will provide a unique opportunity to confirm or falsify the entanglement-based picture of QCD dynamics presented here.
-Furthermore, the extraction of deviations from the leading $x^{-1/3}$ behavior at the EIC may provide experimental access to the higher-order coefficients $a_n$, thereby offering a direct probe of perturbed conformal dynamics in QCD.
+It will be interesting to confront the predicted $x^{-1/3}$ scaling at small $x$ with future Electron-Ion Collider (EIC) data.
+Precise measurements of structure functions in the low-$x$ regime may help assess the validity of the entanglement-based framework considered here.
+Note, however, that our framework does not include any effects of the running coupling since this would break conformal invariance.
+Hence, we cannot address the $Q^2$ dependence of the intercept which is of phenomenological importance and our analysis is restricted to a representative fixed large value of $Q^2$.
+Finally, the extraction of deviations from the leading $x^{-1/3}$ behavior at the EIC may provide experimental access to the higher-order coefficients $a_n$, thereby offering a direct probe of perturbed conformal dynamics in QCD.